Mitchell-D/tracktrain/README.md

 # tracktrain

-`tracktrain` is an abstract framework for configuring, training, and evaluating Models within TensorFlow.
+`tracktrain` is an organized workflow for configuring, training, and evaluating Models within TensorFlow.

 ## capabilities